mxpus521/charlie-kirk/README.md

 3. **Timeline**: Modify timeline events in the timeline section
 4. **Quotes**: Update quotes in the carousel section

-#### 🖼️ Replacing Memorial Photos
+#### 🖼️ Memorial Photo Integration

-The website currently uses a placeholder for Charlie Kirk's photo.
-To add a real memorial photo:
+The website now includes Charlie Kirk's actual memorial photo (`charlie-kirk.jpg`).
+The photo has been professionally integrated with proper styling and responsive design.
+If you need to replace it with a different image:

 **Step 1: Prepare Your Image**
 - **Format**: Use JPG or PNG format